France 1869 – 1954

 Costume for a mourner

-Decorative Arts and Design, Costume, robe and headdress: cotton-wool felt, cotton-silk velvet, sized cotton, steel wire, cotton lining
+Materials & Technique: costume and dress, costumes, robe and headdress: cotton-wool felt, cotton-silk velvet, sized cotton, steel wire, cotton lining

 This costume was designed in 1920 by the painter Henri Matisse for Serge Diaghilev’s Les Ballets Russes (The Russian Ballet) version of Igor Stravinksy’s opera Le rossignol (The nightingale).
 In commissioning Matisse and other painters of the European avant-garde, Diaghilev established Les Ballets Russes as being in the spirit of modernism and artistic experimentation.